aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 Wallet is a program that used to submit a transaction to chain.

-Aptos provides a [wallet adapter](https://github.com/aptos-labs/aptos-wallet-adapter) that saves us time and work in implementing wallets logic and a UI package we can use to add a wallet connect button and a wallet select modal.
+Aptos provides a [wallet adapter](https://github.com/aptos-labs/aptos-wallet-adapter) that saves us time and work in implementing wallets logic and a UI package we can use to add a wallet connect button and a wallet selector modal.

 You can read about it more in the [Wallet Adapter Concept](../../concepts/wallet-adapter-concept) page.